learn-co-curriculum/js-jquery-basics-lab/README.md

 See a live, working example of the simple calculator [here](http://learn-co-curriculum.github.io/fe-jquery-user-input-calc/).

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-jquery-basics-lab' title='Basic Calculator App'>Basic Calculator App</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-jquery-basics-lab' title='jQuery Basics Lab'>jQuery Basics Lab</a> on Learn.co and start learning to code for free.</p>